Brass Calls is a work by artist duo French & Mottershead in collaboration with brass band The Haydock Band.

 Locally relevant issues such as zero hour contracts; town centre skateboarding, the Hardshaw Centre benches and Saints were on the agenda, along with personal tales from St Heleners.

-The calls were accompanied by placards held up with printed lyrics and audiences also had the chance to follow the events on Twitter with the hashtag #BrassCalls and handle @theheartofglass as the bugle calls were played.
+Audiences also had the chance to follow the events on Twitter with the hashtag #BrassCalls as the bugle calls were played.

 The subjects chosen in the calls convey human stories about relationships to one another, to work, and the town.
 Each mini-drama inspired a lyric, written as a short poetic call to action.
 From a parent calling ‘get out yer pit’ to their teenager, to a skateboarder defending their rights, and the clarion call to keep the last glass ‘ribbon floatin’.
 These were then elevated into brief, beautiful musical phrases filling Church Square.

-The project was originally presented on Friday 7 & Saturday 8, August 2015.
+The final Brass Calls were originally presented on Friday 7 & Saturday 8, August 2015.

 Played by: The Haydock Band - Rotha Brooks, Mark Doran, Peter Eddleston, Janice Fitch, Lisa Forbes, Helen Geoghegan, Mark Greaves, Martin Halliwell, Steve Higham, Ruth Hurst, Tom Hurst, Godfrey Irving, Adrian Kearsley, Iain McIntyre, Daniel Meadowcroft, Nicola Moran, Lottie Nelson, Lorraine O’Brien, Russ Prescott, Julie Ratcliffe, Heather Richardson, Hannah Roughley, Carmela Southward, Adam D J Taylor (guest), Shauni Tyrer, Karen Unsworth and Mike Unsworth.